-Therehavebeenseveraldefinitionsofeducationaltechnologydevelopedovertime.Letusgo through them toget thebetter understandingonthe term -educational Technology
+Therehavebeenseveraldefinitionsofeducationaltechnologydevelopedovertime.Letusgo through them toget thebetter understandingonthe term -educational Technology|

-.Educational technologyis the development, application and evaluation of systems, techniquesand aids to Improve human learning .(National Council for Educational Technology for theUnitedKingdom (NCET, 1967).
+.Educational technologyis the development, application and evaluation of systems, techniques and aids to Improve human learning .(National Council for Educational Technology for the United Kingdom (NCET, 1967).

-It is the application of modern skills and techniques to the requirement of education and training.
-(Derik Unwin, 1969).
+Itis the application of modern skills and techniques to the requirement of education andtraining.(Derik Unwin, 1969).

-Educational technologyisan application f scientific knowledgeabout learning and conditions f learning to improve the effectiveness and efficiency of teaching and learning.(Leith, 1975)
+Educational technologyisan application of scientific knowledgeabout learning and conditions of learning to to to teaching and learning.
+(Leith, 1975)